Your business without a Flutter app – what are the consequences?

 Higher staffing costs

 For the sake of our example, let’s assume that you are commissioning a medium-sized project for an app.
 When you opt for mobile app development using Flutter, you can engage as few as three people in the process.
 When you choose a native app of equal size and versatility, you need at least four people.
 These are an iOS Developer, an Android Developer, a Web Developer, and a Backend Developer.
 Involving more employees on the development company’s side translates into a higher price for your application.

 The developers will also spend more time on meetings and communication, thus ramping up working hours and the costs of your final product.
-An average hourly rate for a developer’s work in the USA amounts to USD 45.
-If you multiply this by the average working time required for a small app (about 20 hours), you will get an additional cost of 900 USD.
+An average hourly rate for a developer’s work in the USA amounts to USD 75-125.
+If you take the average of USD 100 and multiply this by the average working time required for a small app (about 20 man-days), you will get a cost of 16,000 USD.
 It goes beyond that sum when you consider larger applications (view the details).
 In the end, you will have to pay more for similar results.

 Longer development time